intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 influences the rest of the society.
 We also spoke about the goals of the workshop.

-Jari Arkko spoke about the what is overall involved in this topic
+The session began with a discussion about what is overall involved in this topic.
+We also looked at how the IETF has approached this topic in the past.

-{{Arkko}}.
-Toerless Eckert talked about how the IETF has approached this topic in the past {{Eckert}}.
-Vesna Manojlovic then spoke about the urgency of action and the importance of continuous improvement: an incremental change every year is needed for larger savings at the end of the decade {{Manojlovic}}.
-She also highlighted the need to recognize how climate changes impact different communities in the world, often unfairly.
-Finally, Eve Schooler argued that we need to be aware of carbon footprint rather than pure energy consumption - carbon intensity of energy sources varies {{Schooler}}.
+The discussions also expressed the urgency of action and the importance of continuous improvement: an incremental change every year is needed for larger savings at the end of the decade.
+We continued to talk about the need to recognize how climate changes impact different communities in the world, often unfairly.
+Finally, we focused on the need to be aware of carbon footprint rather than pure energy consumption - carbon intensity of energy sources varies.

 The starting observation from this session was that the issue is much bigger than our technology alone.
 The issue influences all parts of